Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool checks API connectivity and validates the API key.
-It also distinguishes itself from a sibling tool (get_account_info) by noting that use for account details.
+The description clearly states the tool checks API connectivity and validates API keys, using the specific verb 'check' and resource 'connectivity/key validity'.
+It distinguishes itself from the sibling tool 'get_account_info' by noting that is for account details, making its purpose distinct.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.